stroxler/tapl-reference-impls/tapl-ocaml/ch-10-simplebool/README.md

 be because the focus is on typing and from that point of view we only really need typed globals (and let bindings, which we add in Chapter 11, solve most of the resulting annoyance making runnable examples).

+...
+Actually after a closer look, only `fulluntyped` supported top-level binds of actual terms.
+The bare-bones `untyped` implementation only had `NameBind`;
+all you could do was define top-level names that evaluated to themselves (plus the parser used `NameBind` internally to build the lookup stack for making DeBrujin indices).
+And the binding type in that case was `TmAbbBind`, which is indeed present in the "full" typed lambda calculi.

 You're allowed to use globals with no definition, evaluation just terminates (in non-normal form) when you get there; I added the example code